-As of January 2019, under the BCBS rules, the Company is required to meet new minimum requirements of: Common Equity Tier 1 (CET1) ratio of 4.5% plus a capital conservation buffer of 2.5%, collectively 7%.
+As of January 2019, under the BCBS rules, the Company is required to meet minimum requirements of: Common Equity Tier 1 (CET1) ratio of 4.5% plus a capital conservation buffer of 2.5%, collectively 7%.
+Including the capital conservation buffer, the minimum Tier 1 ratio is 8.5%, and the Total Capital ratio is 10.5%.